AntoineZen/DFS/analysis.rst

 | FMC interface	     |   38 FIT    |
 +--------------------+-------------+

-Represented in a graphics, this gives the :numref:`fr_by_block`.
-This figure shows that the larger contributor is the FPGA block, manly because all the large amount of decoupling capacitors.
+The :numref:`fr_by_block` representes the same data as a pie-chart.
+This figure shows that the larger contributor is the FPGA block, manly because of large amount of decoupling capacitors.
 Then comes the Power supply equals with the PCI-Express bridge block.

 .. _fr_by_block:
 .. figure:: img/FR_dist_by_func.png